What is ZentriOS-XZ?

 The local or remote host sends commands to control the operation of ZentriOS and to exchange data with other devices on the network.

-The ZentriOS-XZ Command API offers a powerful set of commands for control of connected devices, together with a large number of variables for configuration.
 A summary of ZentriOS-XZ features and interfaces is outlined in the following sections.

 Wi-Fi, Networking & Web